logo

 How does the Lincoln OptiBlend Fixed Indexed Annuity 5 policy work?

-Any annuitant (maximum age at the time of policy issue: 85) can purchase the OptiBlend Fixed Indexed Annuity 5 with a minimum initial purchase amount of $10,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
-Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals, for a long-term care event or terminal illness or injury event, or when a death benefit is payable.
+An annuitant (maximum age at the time of policy issue: 85) can purchase the OptiBlend Fixed Indexed Annuity with a minimum initial purchase amount of $10,000, and in return, they will earn a portion of market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
+Apart from the regular crediting period, various events may trigger earnings credit: free withdrawals, long-term care, terminal illness, injury, or when a death benefit is payable.

 The S&P 500 index is one of the most popular and oldest indexes in the world.
 It tracks 500 large-cap publicly traded stocks listed in the United States.
 It is a reliable index and has often succeeded in the test of time.

-Note: In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
-These Fixed Rates tend to change from time to time.
-The Fixed Value Rate for the 5-year withdrawal charge period at the time of writing this article was 3.50%.
-It is noteworthy that the fixed rates offered by Lincoln are amongst one of the highest when we compare them with other annuities.
-You can view the latest rates of this annuity.
+Note: In addition to allocating funds to the following indexes, the annuitant also has the option to allocate funds at a fixed interest rate.
+These Fixed Rates tend to change over time.
+The 1st-year Fixed Rate for the 5-year withdrawal charge period at the time this article was updated was 3.90%.

 Rates and Costs